 In South Africa a special species of livestock, the Zulu sheep project is registered with them and receives financial assistance and advice from the Foundation.

-"Slow food" intimates that it’s grown locally, and organically, using compost and mulch instead of pesticides and fertilisers that promote soil erosion, loss of micronutrients and the destruction of natural plant immunity.
+"Slow food" intimates that it’s grown locally, and organically, using compost and mulch instead of pesticides and fertilizers that promote soil erosion, loss of micronutrients and the destruction of natural plant immunity.

 To some extent Slow Food also means eating seasonal produce when its at its peak of nutritional flavour and value unless you bottle (can) your foods or buy frozen.
 I have found though, that I’m so used to eating fresh (apart from frozen peas) that frozen just can’t compete for taste anymore.
 I nibble raw florets of broccoli and cauliflower when I’m preparing a meal and carrots are my favourites!
 It’s just not the same if its frozen!